rdkcentral/rdkb-halif-mta/docs/pages/MTAhalSpec.md

 MTA HAL component should log all the error and critical informative messages, preferably using printf, syslog which helps to debug/triage the issues and understand the functional flow of the system.

-The logging should be consistence across all HAL components.
+The logging should be consistent across all HAL components.

 If the vendor is going to log then it has to be logged in `xxx_vendor_hal.log` file name which can be placed in `/rdklogs/logs/` or `/var/tmp/` directory.